aaronjsutton/picogram/README.md

 picogram
 =====

-A tiny deployment manager for Mix projects in Erlang.
+A tiny continuous deployment manager for my Phoenix projects, written in Erlang.

 Build
 -----